BiggerPockets/patterns/_patterns/creating-a-pr.md

 7. Tested on a review app or locally

-8. Adequate unit test coverage of changes made
+8. Adequate automated test coverage of changes made

 9. Author has reviewed their own PR